adamsilver/fdpb/03-book-a-flight.md

 </select>
 ```

 The filter function takes the user-entered `value` as a parameter.
 Then it loops through each of the `<option>`s to compare the values.
 If there's a match, then we add that item as an object to the `filtered` array which is returned at the end of the function.
-Comments are inline.

 ```JS
 Autocomplete.prototype.getOptions = function(value) {